PASSAGE11

 When red and blue light combine, the result is magenta.
 When green and blue light are combined, they make cyan.
 Red and green light make yellow.
 And when all three primary colours are combined, we see white.
 Tail of tīrairaka.

-Tīrairakas tip and dive in their aerial domain, scantly furnished, their playing field.
-Let crooked things surpass what’s straight.
-Delicate tīrairaka.
+Tīrairakas duck and dive in their aerial domain, scantily furnished, a playful life.
+Let crooked things surpass what’s straight, they say.
+Delicate tracker tīrairaka.

 §

-A leaf is not a bird, and tīrairaka is.
-A blackbird counts on a rock as key support, a blinking yellow-eyed rock!
+A leaf is not a bird, though tīrairaka is.
+A blackbird counts on a rock as key support, a blinking yellow-eyed singing rock on a rock!
 Nothing is required above its head!
-Or singing rock below, why not?
+Or beneath a silent rock, why not?

 §

-Akin to a fist or a bunch of fingers or an itinerant tīrairaka, the oak brandishes what it most cherishes: budding leaves.
-The blackbird who occupies the middle of the newly mown lawn in front of the Aquatic Centre marvels at me as I pass.
-Which of us is more auspicious, it wonders?
-Tīrairaka is intent on making something of itself.
-It’s like things come apart so you see only fragments?
-I smile, saying nothing.
-Spreading adsorbs light.
-Things thin to needlepoint, saith delicate tīrairaka.
+Akin to a fist and a bunch of fingers or an itinerant tīrairaka, the oak brandishes what it deeply cherishes—its fresh budding leaves.
+The blackbird, who occupies the middle of the freshly mown grass lawn in front of the Aquatic Centre, marvels at me when I pass.
+Which of us is the more auspicious, he wonders?
+Tīrairaka is intent on making something of its itinerancy.
+Things fall apart, and one sees fragments as far ahead as one is able.
+I smile and say nothing.
+Light absorbs light.
+One absorbs the other.
+Things run to needlepoint, where they disappear, saith delicate tīrairaka.

 §

-Now is hardly the time for white plum blossoms to stick firmly onto the leaves of the agapanthus, ornamenting them.
-Curious sheaths of blue and yellow mantle Parihaka at first light, kin to delicate tīrairaka.
-One moon? a starry planet?
-Together they are heavenly spheres that this September guide the locals and visitors to Parihaka, our sweeter Bethlehem.
-It is a strange courage you give me, ancient star.
-The helicopter unloads its ‘monsoon’ bucket on the path they’re repairing after the recent dry and rains.
-What explodes?
-Is it the flame tree or the tūī that floods the tree in song?
-Comfort and discomfort arrive in equal measure, separated by millimetres.
-From now until then the moon inches higher in the sky.
-Considered a great weight and gross rotundity.
+Now is hardly the best time for white plum blossoms to stick firmly onto the leaves of the agapanthus, ornamenting them.
+Curious sheaths of blue and yellow mantle Parihaka hilltop at first light, kin to delicate tīrairaka.
+One moon? one starry planet?
+Together they are heavenly spheres that this September guide locals and visitors to Parihaka, our new and sweet Bethlehem.

 Mon

-I arrive at my room at the centre.
-Same tūī, different me.
+I arrive at my room at the meditation centre.
+Same room, different me.

 Is it the same ant that sits on the narrow ledge near the shower head?
-When I turn on the water I see six legs frantically adjusting and the body hunch, everything’s akimbo.
-How can the world advance?
+When I turn on the water I see six legs frantically adjusting and a body hunch, everything akimbo.
+How does the world advance?

 Tue

 A word is not dead because I say so.
-And if someone takes it from me, thinking it a corpse, or me a corpse, what have I lost or it or they gained?
-Devoid like irony is.
+And if someone takes it from me, thinking it a corpse, or me a worded corpse, what have I lost or it or they gained?
+How are words part of the answer?

 I plus l plus 1 ergo sum.
 The sentence, the word, samesame.